jhonnyred/OOP-Java/CONTA/README.md

-# METHODS
+# ACCOUNT

-This project consists of a single class (**Conta**) with the following attributes:
+This project consists of a single class (**Conta**) which contains the following attributes:
 - balance
 - consultationFee

 And the methods:
-- getConsultation
+- getConsulta
-- setDeposit
+- setDeposito
-- setWithdrawal
+- setSaque

 ### 📋 Requirements